Massachusetts General Hospital/HMS MD Oral Maxillofacial Surgery Residency Training Program

 Insurance: Comprehensive medical insurance is provided for residents and their families by the hospital.
 Malpractice insurance is also provided.

 Meals: Meals may be purchased at reasonable prices in the hospital cafeteria.
-An evening meal is provided for those residents who are on duty at night.

 Rooms: On-call rooms are provided.